sorizeta/DeepPrivacy_thesis/README.md

 # DeepPrivacy

-This repository contains a part of the work for my Master's degree thesis in Computer Science at Università degli Studi di Milano-Bicocca
+This repository contains a part of the work for my Master's degree thesis in Computer Science at Università degli Studi di Milano-Bicocca.

 This work is based on the DeepPrivacy Network for face anonymization.

-The landmark detector for this project can be found at: [https://github.com/cnzeki/PyLandmark](https://github.com/cnzeki/PyLandmark)
+The landmark detector for this project can be found at: [https://github.com/cnzeki/PyLandmark](https://github.com/cnzeki/PyLandmark).

 Below, there is the original readme of the project.